Elbow Pain and Other Symptoms Treated By Specialists at Tampa General Hospital

 - Ligament sprains and tears – a stretch or tear in a ligament, muscle, or tendon causing joint swelling, instability, and pain

-- Osteoarthritis – the gradual wearing down of protective joint cartilage that causes pain and stiffnes
+- Osteoarthritis – the gradual wearing down of protective joint cartilage that causes pain and stiffness

 - Rheumatoid arthritis – chronic inflammatory disorder causing swelling in the joint lining

 At the onset of elbow pain and associated symptoms, a number of treatment options, such as rest, oral and injected medications, and physical therapy, could be suggested.
 However, if these conservative treatments fail to alleviate a patient’s elbow pain and related symptoms, surgery may be required.
 Tampa General Hospital offers comprehensive orthopedic care and is a recognized leader in the field.
 The specialists within our orthopedics program have extensive experience helping individuals with elbow conditions achieve pain relief.
 Our consistency in helping our patients improve their quality of life has earned us recognition as one of America's Best Hospitals for Orthopedics (with a top 20 ranking) as well as Best in Florida for Orthopedics by U.S. News & World Report.